Comprising 97 musicians, the Tampere Philharmonic Orchestra is one of Scandinavia’s foremost symphony orchestras.

-From August 2013 the Artistic Director of the orchestra has been Finnish conductor Santtu-Matias Rouvali, following Artistic Director Hannu Lintu.
+In August 2023, Matthew Halls takes over as the next Chief Conductor and Artistic Director of the Tampere Philharmonic Orchestra.
+In this position, Halls follows the Finnish conductor Santtu-Matias Rouvali, who was in the completion of his 10-years term nominated as the Honorary Conductor.
+Rouvali’s predecessor was Artistic Director Hannu Lintu.
 Lintu’s predecessor was Chief Conductor John Storgårds.
-Storgårds’ predecessor, the Estonian Eri Klas, is Conductor Laureate and Jouni Kaipainen acts as Composer-in-Residence.
+Storgårds’ predecessor, the Estonian Eri Klas, is Conductor Laureate.

 In 1990 with the completion of Tampere Hall, a superb concert hall and congress centre, the orchestra literally moved into a brave new world.
 The vastly improved premises, including a concert hall with a seating capacity of 1,800, gave scope for the orchestra’s further artistic development.